-Under the federal Women's Health and Cancer Rights Act of 1998, you are entitled to the following Services:
+Under the federal Women's Health and Cancer Rights Act of 1998 and Minnesota law, you are entitled to the following Services:

-- 1. reconstruction of the breast on which the mastectomy has been performed; - 2. surgery and reconstruction of the other breast to produce a symmetrical appearance; and, - 3. prosthesis and Treatment for physical complications during all stages of mastectomy, including swelling of the lymph glands (lymphedema).
+- 1. All stages of reconstruction of the breast on which the mastectomy has been performed; - 2. surgery and reconstruction of the other breast to produce a symmetrical appearance; and, - 3. prosthesis and physical complications at all stages of mastectomy, including lymphedema, in a manner determined in consultation with the attending physician and patient.